0x746172656b/k8s-homelab/README.md

 ### DNS (Terraform)

-`terraform/cloudflare/` declares every record in the `khider.fr` Cloudflare zone — the apex `A` record (pointed at the home IP, kept out of Git as a sensitive variable), the per-service `CNAME`s (Authentik, Jellyfin, Sonarr, qBittorrent, Nextcloud, …), and the mail records (MX, SPF, DKIM, DMARC).
+`terraform/cloudflare/` declares every record in the `khider.fr` Cloudflare zone: the apex `A` record (pointed at the home IP, kept out of Git as a sensitive variable), the per-service `CNAME`s (Authentik, Jellyfin, Sonarr, qBittorrent, Nextcloud, …), and the mail records (MX, SPF, DKIM, DMARC).
 State and runs live in Terraform Cloud